Maulorian/-Maulorian.github.io/index.md

 Welcome to my portofolio.

-There's nothing better than learning by doing, and the projects I've done have made me much more comfortable writing code.
+There's nothing better than learning by doing, and the projects I've done taught me a lot about the programming world.

 ## Project 1 : Connect 4 Monte Carlo Search Tree